 Multidisciplinary in nature, much of our school’s research is built on our close collaboration with our faculty’s other schools to form the following labs.

-The Risk Lab is an internationally recognized resource supporting a variety of research projects.
+The Douglas C. Mackay Finance Lab is an internationally recognized resource supporting a variety of research projects.
 The lab provides a platform for research collaboration among our faculty and associates.
 It’s equipped with state-of-the-art facilities including software, databases and Bloomberg Terminals.
 The Bloomberg Terminal is the premier financial analysis tool to access real-time information for any publicly traded company.
 More than just Finance professionals can utilize Bloomberg, as the technology provides current and historical access to every major news organization, government agency and corporation.
 Established to promote interdisciplinary research both across and beyond Dal, the lab enjoys the support of the financial and risk management industry, which uses it to obtain multidisciplinary financial risk management solutions.